Rosario Marin: Advocacy in the Wilson Administration

 Marin originally embarked upon a business and financial career.
 While attending CSULA, she had obtained work in 1981 at City National Bank in Beverly Hills as an assistant receptionist.
 After several promotions, Marin was poised for elevation to assistant vice president of the bank.
-However, in 1985 her son Eric was born with Down Syndrome and she quit her job the following year in order to care for him.
-She also withdrew from a MBA program in which she was enrolled.
+However, in 1985 her son Eric was born with Down syndrome and she quit her job the following year in order to care for him.
+She also withdrew from an MBA program in which she was enrolled.

 Her son's condition inspired Marin to become an advocate for the mentally disabled.
 During this time, she founded the first support group for Latino parents with Down's children as well as Fuerza ("Force"), an organization dedicated to providing services and support to mentally disabled children, and lobbied state officials in Sacramento on their behalf.
 It was also during this time, while counseling pregnant women with disabled children, that Marin became a supporter of abortion rights.

 Marin's efforts came to the notice of state officials and, in 1992, she was appointed the chief of Legislative Affairs for the Department of Developmental Services by Governor Pete Wilson.
 At DDS, Marin worked for legislation to benefit the mentally challenged.
 Two years later, Marin was named chair of the Council on Developmental Disabilities where she continued to advocate for the mentally disabled and their families.
 For her work on behalf of the mentally disabled, Marin received the "Rose Fitzgerald Kennedy Prize" by the United Nations in 1995, the second person to receive the award.

 Finally, in 1996, Marin was appointed the assistant deputy director for the Department of Social Services.